 The vehicle will be sold through our European Sales Office located in Frankfurt that will open imminently.
 We will also be selling the vehicle via our direct sales team at LEVC head office in Ansty, Coventry.

-Under the surface the LCV is based upon the same proven architecture as the TX electric taxi: a bonded aluminium platform that ensures structural strength and low weight.
+Under the surface VN5 is based upon the same proven architecture as the TX electric taxi: a bonded aluminium platform that ensures structural strength and low weight.

-It will also feature the same battery mounted under the floor with an electric motor on the rear axle (that always drives the vehicle) and 1.5-litre petrol engine range extender under the bonnet, giving an official NEDC electric-only range of up to 80 miles and with the range extender, an overall range of up to 377 miles.
-That range means the LCV could travel from the centre of London to Northampton in zero emission mode, and as far as Edinburgh with combined petrol and EV powertrains.
+It will also feature the same battery mounted under the floor with an electric motor on the rear axle (that always drives the vehicle) and 1.5-litre petrol engine range extender under the bonnet, giving an official NEDC electric-only range of up to 64 miles (WLTP) and with the range extender, an overall range of up to 301 miles (WLTP).
+That range means the VN5 could travel from the centre of London to Northampton in zero emission mode, and as far as Edinburgh with combined petrol and EV powertrains.

 In terms of its design, it is less deliberately less distinctive than the iconic TX; the front end ‘face’ is more reserved, as is the rear treatment.